sharife/golden-thread/site/content/productions/jogging.md

     - image: 'https://ucarecdn.com/dd28e9d0-780c-4042-ba25-7bc7b3450914/'
     - image: 'https://ucarecdn.com/5352e510-bdd4-4de7-9c07-f310a49fe9cc/'
 ---
+Her body is stimulated through exercise with two hormones, dopamine and adrenaline, alternating between destruction and construction.
+In Medea-like fashion, this cycle within Hajj Ali — woman, wife and mother — echoes that of her city, one that destroys to build and builds to destroy.

-Acclaimed Lebanese writer and performer, Hanane Hajj Ali brings her one-woman show to the Bay Area following her celebrated performances at the Kennedy Center and the Guthrie Theater.
+Acclaimed Lebanese writer and performer, Hajj Ali brings her one-woman show to the Bay Area following her celebrated performances at the Kennedy Center and the Guthrie Theater.

 Performed in Arabic with English super titles.

 # Reviews

 “Gloriously unpredictable and compelling.… a radical challenge to the stereotypes and prejudices that afflict global perceptions of Arab women.”
-Cat Acheson, _The Skinny_
+Cat Acheson, *The Skinny*

 “And yet to call Jogging a play about running would be like calling The Odyssey a story about sailing.
 As with Ali’s layers of scarves and hair, the deceptively straightforward premise unfolds itself into proliferating narratives, voices, and histories.
 It’s a play that meditates on what it is to be a woman, a wife, a mother, a citizen, and an artist.”
-Katie Logan, _Arablit_
+Katie Logan, *Arablit*